mk-fg/incremetal-disk-compare-and-sync/README.rst

   Interruption/restart during this will at worst redo some copying using same old hash-map.

-- Anything to do with multiple files/directories on a filesystem - tool operates on single explicitly-specified src/dst files directly, and that's it.
+- Anything to do with multiple files/directories on a filesystem - tool operates on a single explicitly-specified src/dst files directly, and that's it.

   casync_ and various incremental backup solutions are good for recursive stuff.